llchrisll/ROTPDocs/docs/guides/install.md

  1. [2025-07-16](https://drive.google.com/file/d/1EAlnpYywf6ktli3v9DliDXMvrcFcClfq/view?usp=drive_link):
     You will need to update this client, otherwise you will get a few lua errors duo the project being more up to date.
 	Or you'll get the files you error at from the `Tools\AdditionsGenerator.bat`.
+	Feel free to also download the `kro_data.grf` to get newer resource files.
  2. [2026-02-19](https://drive.google.com/file/d/1NfZJb3WuDmeqfPGGcLzDlVJLnGKXWzXy/view):
     You don't need my custom `kro_data.grf`, as it already contains files from it.
     Skylove told me to avoid updating this client as well.
 So you have been warned.